ZTF666/Instagram-bot/readme.md

 ## THIS IS A WiP !!!!!!!!

 ```
-Since this is still experimental , things my change .
+Since this is still experimental , things my change or be super buggy .
 Once fully finished , this section will be deleted , Until then , enjoy this lol.
 ```